-CAs must use Trustworthy Systems to deliver private keys to Subscribers and must secure such delivery through the use of a PKCS #8 package or, in CableLabs' sole discretion, any other comparably equivalent means (e.g., encryption) in order to prevent the loss, disclosure, modification, or unauthorized use of such private keys.
+CAs must use Trustworthy Systems to deliver private keys to Subscribers and must secure such delivery using a PKCS #8 package or, in CableLabs' sole discretion, any other comparably equivalent means (e.g., encryption) to prevent the loss, disclosure, modification, or unauthorized use of such private keys.
 Where key pairs are pre-generated on hardware tokens, the entities distributing such tokens must use best efforts to provide physical security to prevent the loss, disclosure, modification, or unauthorized use of the private keys on the tokens.